malone46/SlendrinaFree/README.md

-# SlendrinaFree
+# Slendrina Free
-Slendrina Free for the Playstation Vita.
+Slendrina Free 1.0 for the Playstation Vita by MaloneCZSD.

+## Issues
+- The game crash when you press "Ok" on the help screen.